Mich-Martins/bookToScrape/README.md

 ### Download Images:

 Use the extracted image URLs to download images.
-Ensure proper handling of image formats (JPEG, PNG, etc.) and resolution.
+Ensuring proper handling of image formats (JPEG, PNG, etc.) and resolution.

-### Organize the Dataset:

-Categorize images into folders based on themes, styles, or any relevant criteria.
-Organized datasets are essential for subsequent analysis.
-Data Preprocessing:

 ### Project Applications: